Circulatory system

 Functions: circulation of oxygen, nutrients, hormones, ions and fluids, removal of metabolic waste

-The Circulatory system transports oxygen, nutrients, hormones, ions, and fluids throughout the body while removing metabolic waste.
+The circulatory system transports oxygen, nutrients, hormones, ions, and fluids throughout the body and helps remove metabolic waste.

-Absorbed nutrients enter the bloodstream from the small intestine, while hormones released by endocrine glands reach target cells via circulation.
+Absorbed nutrients enter the bloodstream from the small intestine.
+Hormones released by endocrine glands also travel through circulation to reach their target cells.

 Fluids and ions in the blood are regulated by the kidney, which reabsorbs water and salt as needed.
-Urea, a primary waste product, is carried in the blood to the kidneys for excretion in urine.
+Urea, a primary waste product, is carried in the blood to the kidneys and excreted in urine.

 Four-chambered heart: structure and function